Tiakong/volunteer-management-system/README.md

 # volunteer-management-system

-Download all the folder and files and save into a project

-Download vender.rar and extract into the project as well
+Download the vms.rar file and extract into project